Hanziness/r-nested-comms/README.md

 # Nested Community Detection Algorithms
 This R package contains algorithms to find overlapping fully nested subgraphs in both bipartite and non-bipartite networks.
-This package is part of the work submitted in the form of an article.
-Please wait with using it until a published work is available:
+This package is part of the work submitted in the article *Detecting and generating overlapping nested communities*:

 ```
-TBA
+Gera, I., & London, A. (2023).
+Detecting and generating overlapping nested communities.
+Applied Network Science, 8(51). https://doi.org/10.1007/s41109-023-00575-2
 ```

 ## Installation